1. Skip to content

 Tibor Weitzen

 A member of Bondi's Chabad Synagogue, Tibor Weitzen left the Soviet Union for Israel, then later emigrated to Australia.
-He was attending the Chanukah by the Sea with his wife and grandchildren.
+He was attending Chanukah by the Sea with his wife and grandchildren.

 His wife survived.